Homey integration for Home Assistant - Now Available! 🎉

 Hey Homey community!

-So, I’ve been sitting here waiting for someone to create a proper Home Assistant integration for Homey… and well, I got tired of waiting.
-So I built one myself! :grinning_face_with_smiling_eyes:
+I’ve been waiting for someone to build a proper Home Assistant integration for Homey… and I got tired of waiting.
+So I built one myself.

 What is this?

-This is a custom Home Assistant integration that automatically discovers and connects all your Homey devices, making them available natively in Home Assistant.
-No more manual configuration, no more workarounds - just install, configure, and go!
+A custom Home Assistant integration that discovers and connects your Homey devices and exposes them natively in Home Assistant.
+No manual configuration, no workarounds—install, configure, and go.

 What does it support?